HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 | `MY_NEW_FEATURE_5` | `STARTED` | 50%        | 90%       | 3,000,000    | 0                         | 3,500,000      | `false`             | v0.52.2       |
 | `MY_NEW_FEATURE_6` | `DEFINED` | -          | 90%       | 3,500,000    | 3,700,000                 | 3,900,000      | `false`             | v0.52.2       |

-Meaning of each of those attributes is explained in the [Criteria configuration] section, except State and Acceptance, that are calculated.
+The meaning of each of those attributes is explained in the [Criteria configuration] section, except State and Acceptance, which are calculated.

 ## REST API
 [REST API]: #rest-api